 Dr. Steve Karras

-The native Chicagoan moved to central Oregon in his youth before making his way to Roanoke, Virginia.
-Dr. Steve Karras attended Oregon State University and earned his Bachelor of Science in Animal Science.
+The native Chicagoan moved to central Oregon in his youth before making his way to Roanoke.
+Dr. Karras attended Oregon State University and earned his Bachelor of Science in Animal Science.
 While at Veterinary School in Oregon, Dr. Karras met and married his best friend Valerie Edwards.
 They both received their Doctor of Veterinary Medicine Degrees in 1989 from the combined Washington, Oregon and Idaho Regional Veterinary Program.

 A clinical internship in Medicine and Surgery at Virginia Tech brought him to SW Virginia and made him a Hokie.
 Following his internship, Dr. Karras joined Cave Spring Veterinary Clinic in 1990.
 Doctors Karras and Edwards led Cave Spring Veterinary Clinic to American Animal Hospital Association Accreditation in 1994.
 Cave Spring Veterinary Clinic also participates with the Virginia-Maryland College of Veterinary Medicine as an affiliate referral hospital.